 In encouraging all these groups to talk more, not just among themselves but also to each other, we aim to educate Australians about how to approach a ‘good death’ and, in so doing, reduce harm and suffering across our community.

-Go Gentle Australia's work in this area will be supported, in coming months, by information on – and links to – good palliative care, appropriate advance care directives, and supportive organisations and resources.
-We will also be organising online forums and blogs, where people can share experiences and information, as well as providing an opt-in subscription e-newsletter with regular updates on developments.
+Go Gentle Australia's work in this area will be supported by information on – and links to – good palliative care, appropriate advance care directives, and supportive organisations and resources.

 Andrew is one of Australian media’s genuinely creative forces with a career covering radio, television and film.
 He is the creator of the podcast series Better Off Dead, investigating why good people die bad deaths in Australia.

 Tanya is a strategic communications professional with over 20 years of experience running large corporate, brand and political advertising campaigns.